tonygilkerson/ckad/practice-questions/question.md

 k get po # nowhere to be found :)
 ```

-## Question 11

-Create an nginx pod and set an env value as 'var1=val1'.
+### Create an nginx pod and set an env value as 'var1=val1'.
 Check the env value existence within the pod

-Answer:

 ```sh
 # Review usage